-- Submit transcripts showing cumulative GPA for 24 or more college credits. - Submit official transcripts for all previously completed coursework by 8-02-2013 for Fall 2013 term (12-06-13 for Spring 2014 term) - Once enrolled, maintain continuous and full-time enrollment at GCU. - Students who are out of attendance for a minimum of one academic year and reapply to the University.
-Credits attempted at another institution and GCU will be included in the incoming GPA calculation to determine scholarship amounts. - This award is evaluated annually and can be adjusted up or down so long as the student maintains eligibility.
+- Submit transcripts showing cumulative GPA for 24 or more college credits. - Submit official transcripts for all previously completed coursework by 8-02-2013 for Fall 2013 term (12-06-13 for Spring 2014 term) - Once enrolled, maintain continuous and full-time enrollment at GCU. - 4.
+Students who are out of attendance for a minimum of one academic year and reapply to the University.
+Credits attempted at another institution and GCU will be included in the incoming GPA calculation to determine scholarship amounts. - 5.
+This award is evaluated annually and can be adjusted up or down so long as the student maintains eligibility.

 Scholarship Options Award Amount

-Φ. 0.00 (Φ.2.000)

-Transfer \$6,000 per year (\$3,000 per semester)
+• \$6,000 per year (\$3,000 per

+Transfer President's semester)

-President's Minimum incoming 3.5 GPA
+Scholarship Minimum incoming 3.5 GPA

-Scholarship Maintain minimum 3.3 GPA
+Maintain minimum 3.3 GPA

-Transfer \$4,000 per year (\$2,000 per semester)
+• \$4,000 per year (\$2,000 per

+Transfer Provost's semester)

-Provost's Minimum incoming 3.25 GPA
+Scholarship Minimum incoming 3.25 GPA

-Scholarship Maintain minimum 3.2 GPA
+Maintain minimum 3.2 GPA

-Transfer \$3,000 per year (\$1,500 per semester)
+• \$3,000 per year (\$1,500 per

+Transfer Dean's semester)

-Dean's Minimum incoming 3.0 GPA
+Scholarship Minimum incoming 3.0 GPA

-Scholarship Maintain minimum 3.0 GPA
+Maintain minimum 3.0 GPA

-Transfer students who started prior to Fall 2013, need to contact their Student Service Advisor for award amounts and requirements.
+\Transfer students who started prior to Fall 2013, need to contact their Student Service Advisor for award amounts and requirements.